a7medkamel/bevel-download-cli/README.md

 ### `POST /rest/api/3/search`

-Used to search and download jira Issues
+Used to search and download jira Issues.
+We download all Issue fields, you can however use the Mask capability mentioned above to remove fields before they are writen to disk.

+> note that at no point do we ever download attachments